pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-hugo.md

 - [Centralized Git workflow](../recipes-centralized-workflow/)
 - [GitHub flow](../recipes-gitflow/)

-Make sure yoiu have the ingredients for those as well
+Make sure you have the ingredients for those as well.

 - Installing and creating the directory are easy:
   `sudo apt-get install hugo`